In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 }

 Now your driver can drive “anything that can be driven”.
-This includes cars, vans, and even (I love saying it) carnival floats.
+This includes cars, vans and, even, (I love saying it) carnival floats.

-For example: IDrivable, IFlyable, IPayable…
+For example: IDrivable, IFlyable, IPayer…

-Interface in programming
+Interface in Programming

-In the case of programming, it’s the same,
+In programming, it’s the same,

-An interface is the declaration of a way to interact with a class.
+An interface is the declaration of a way to interact with a class

-This comes from a revelation you will have at some point (I hope it’s now) Why does a method need to receive a class?
+This comes from a revelation you will have at some point (I hope now) Why does a method need to receive a class?
 To do things with it.
 But… what things?

 Well, most of the time a method receives an object to do this: